Skip to Content

 In line with Catholic Healthcare’s mission to promote the dignity, life, and spirituality of older people through connected and inclusive communities, National Volunteer Week highlights how volunteering builds strong communities and enriches lives by fostering lasting relationships.

-A beautiful example of this in practice is our volunteer Caroline Chaplin, who, despite being a busy owner and director of a company, has been making weekly phone calls to two Catholic Healthcare clients who live in regional areas for the past four years.
+Catholic Healthcare’s volunteer manager, Liz Faber, who also volunteers in her own time, oversees a team of eight coordinators and more than 400 volunteers in her day job.
+One of them is Caroline Chaplin, a busy owner and director of a company, who has been making weekly calls to two Catholic Healthcare clients living in regional areas for the past four years.

-Although Caroline exemplifies how volunteers generously give of their time to add joy and meaning to the lives of others, Caroline will tell you that she gets as much out of volunteering as she gives.
+Caroline, an ACVVS phone volunteer, generously gives of her time to bring joy and meaning to others' lives, but she will tell you that she gains just as much from volunteering as she gives.

-Caroline said, ‘Working with Catholic Healthcare as a volunteer has brought me much joy, and I have received feedback that the two delightful ladies I call are also enjoying the friendship and regular contact.’
+Caroline said, ‘Working with Catholic Healthcare as a volunteer has brought me great joy.
+I've received feedback that the two delightful ladies I call also enjoy the friendship and regular contact.’

-Caroline said, ‘I was hoping for someone who would remind me of my mum and help to fill that void with a once-a-week phone call.
-To my delight, I have met two brilliant women whom I now consider my friends.
-It has been an honour to share their lives and histories.’
+Caroline said, ‘I was hoping for someone to remind me of my mum and help fill that void with a once-a-week phone call.
+To my delight, I’ve met two brilliant women whom I now consider my friends.
+It’s been an honour to share their lives and stories.’
+Caroline added,

-Caroline continued, ‘Even though technically I am volunteering to help them, I truly believe I have benefited from the relationships more than they may ever realise.’
+‘Even though I am technically volunteering to help them, I truly believe I have gained more from these relationships than they may ever realise.’

 If you, or someone you know, would like to make a difference by becoming a Catholic Healthcare volunteer, email volunteer@chcs.com.au or visit the Volunteers page on our website, here.